1st District Commissioner

 Becky has devoted her life to helping others.
 She is a life-long educator starting out her career as an elementary education teacher and later teaching at the graduate level as an instructor at Washburn University.

-Other experience includes directing public policy research at the University of Kansas, working closely with the Kansas legislature.
-She also served as the director of constituent services for former Congressman Dennis Moore.
+Her other professional experience includes directing public policy research at the University of Kansas and working closely with the Kansas legislature evaluating the state's aging and disability programs.
+She also served as the director of constituent services for the late former Congressman Dennis Moore.
 In that role, she helped cities in northeast Johnson County access federal funds to improve storm water management and the Turkey Creek Streamway conservation and trail corridor.

 Becky cares deeply about her community and gives back through many volunteer efforts.
 She is an active member of Asbury United Methodist Church in Prairie Village.
-She has served on committees with the United Way of Greater Kansas City and on the Board of Directors for the Kansas Families for Public Education and the Drug and Alcoholism Council of Johnson County.
+She has served on committees with the United Way of Greater Kansas City and on the Board of Directors for the Kansas Families for Public Education, Women in Politics Foundation, and the Drug and Alcoholism Council of Johnson County.